 The Blavatnik Institute at Harvard Medical School was formally dedicated before a crowd of several hundred people in the Tosteson Medical Education Center on Feb.
-5, as global industrialist and philanthropist Len Blavatnik was thanked in person for the transformative $200 million commitment the Blavatnik Family Foundation made to the School last fall.
+5, as global industrialist and philanthropist Len Blavatnik was thanked in person for the transformative $200 million commitment the Blavatnik Family Foundation

 Harvard President Lawrence Bacow, HMS Dean George Q. Daley, former Harvard President Lawrence Summers, HMS Martin Family Professor of Basic Research in the Field of Neurobiology Rachel Wilson and Blavatnik all spoke at the dedication ceremony.
-A framed citation was unveiled naming the Blavatnik Institutein recognition of the Blavatnik Family Foundation’s commitment and the new scientific research it will make possible.
+A framed citation was unveiled naming in recognition of the Blavatnik Family Foundation’s commitment and the new scientific research it will make possible.
 The institute encompasses the School’s 11 basic and social science departments.

-“This momentous giftwill enable us to accelerate the pace of therapeutic discovery at HMS and advance initiatives aimed at solving some of humanity’s most acute biomedical challenges,” said Daley at the ceremony.
+“This momentous will enable us to accelerate the pace of therapeutic discovery at HMS and advance initiatives aimed at solving some of humanity’s most acute biomedical challenges,” said Daley at the ceremony.
 “It will help empower our work in service to the world through research that stimulates the development of new knowledge, new therapies and new tools to diagnose and prevent disease.”

 Blavatnik, a 1989 graduate of Harvard Business School, said his Harvard education contributed to his success in business and he was happy to give back to the School—not only because of the personal attachment he has to Harvard but also because he sees the commitment as a wise investment in the future.